Top 10 Reasons to Drive an EV in Cape Town in 2026

 8. Environmental Impact That Actually Matters

-While not everyone prioritizes environmental concerns, it’s worth noting that EVs offer substantial environmental benefits, especially in Cape Town’s context.
+While not everyone prioritises environmental concerns, it’s worth noting that EVs offer substantial environmental benefits, especially in Cape Town’s context.

 Air Quality Improvement